SAP-archive/xf-application-mocks/README.md

 * [SAP Marketing Cloud Mock](marketing-mock/README.md)
 * [SAP Cloud for Customer Mock](c4c-mock/README.md)

+For a convinient installation on an existing Kyma cluster please consider to use the [XF-Addons](https://github.com/sap/xf-addons) which can be configured as Addon Repository by configuring: `github.com/sap/xf-addons//addons/index.yaml?ref=latest`

 ## Known issues
 The application mocks based on the `@varkes/odata-mock` (currently the marketing and c4c mocks) do not support any relations between the model definitions provided in the related `EDMX` files.
 A solution supporting the full `EDMX` specification will be provided soon.